 About The E-1 Visa Treaty Trader

-Nationals of qualifying E-1 Treaty countries who own or operate businesses performing a substantial amount of international trade with the United States may be candidates for the E-1 Visa.
-Under the terms of the visa, the company must engage in “sufficient trade volume” as to warrant having the visa holder reside in the United States in order to operate or manage the U.S. business location.
+Firstly, nationals of qualifying E-1 Treaty countries who own or operate businesses performing a substantial amount of international trade with the United States may be candidates for the E-1 Visa.
+Secondly, under the terms of the visa, the company must engage in “sufficient trade volume” as to warrant having the visa holder reside in the United States in order to operate or manage the U.S. business location.

 The E-1 Treaty Trader Visa is the best choice for candidates who own an existing business located in a Treaty country and who would like to open a branch office in Montana or elsewhere in the United States.
 The Act also provides for the ability to have visas issued to key management and specialist employees deemed to be necessary for the operation of the U.S. facility, as well as to their spouses and immediate family members.